While developing an application, selecting a backend technology is considered a time-consuming task.

 Node JS has one of the most scalable and flexible architectures, providing many benefits to your application.

-Mainly, there are two types of backend architectures: multi-threaded or traditional.
+Mainly, there are two types of backend architectures: multi-threaded and traditional.
 And the second is single-threaded, which Node JS follows.
 Both are unique, and engineers configure them as per the project goals and technical requirements.

 We are moving on to the Node JS architecture.
 It follows the single-thread approach, in which a single element or thread receives all the user requests, but there are multiple events in the background, processing every instruction simultaneously.